andrewcbancroft/datadaylife-blog/_posts/2017-12-17-patterns-and-key-words-of-predictive-analytics-questions.md

 When you hear people asking questions like, "Which [customer/ad/employees] will [respond/click/quit]", it should trigger "predictive analytics" in your mind as a reasonable way to approach getting the answer to the question.

 **Key words to listen for are:**
-* Which [noun] -- The questioner is wanting to narrow things down to a particular set... "nounds of interest", if you will.
+* Which [noun] -- The questioner is wanting to narrow things down to a particular set... "nouns of interest", if you will.
 * <em>Will</em> -- There's a future-focus to the question.
-* Likely -- When probability enters the vocabulary of the question, there's a chance that predictive analytics can help with the answer
+* Likely -- When probability enters the vocabulary of the question, there's a chance that predictive analytics can help with the answer.
 * [Take action] -- Fill in [take action] with just about any verb of importance.
 When you hear someone asking whether someone/something will respond, or click, or quit, or [you name it], predictive analytics could be a tool that helps shed some light on the answer.

 Here are a few more: